MarieLynneBlock/nanodegree_AI-product-management/README.md

 The [AI Product Manager Nanodegree programme](https://www.udacity.com/course/ai-product-manager-nanodegree--nd088) is meant for product managers that are responsible for building and deploying AI products.
 The AI PM Nanodegree program is focused on the hands-on tasks of scoping a data set, training a model, and evaluating the performance of the model.

 ##### Prerequisite knowledge:
-- product management
+- Product management
-- data analysis
+- Data analysis
 - AI/ML algorithms